All Blacks Bounce Back To Crush Grieving Argentina - UrduPoint

 "It's extremely satisfying.
 There's no hiding that we've had tough few weeks, we felt the pain of the losses and I'm really proud of the work we have put in the last two weeks," said All Blacks captain Sam Cane.

 "The way that the Pumas defended and kept us out numerous times is a real credit to their desire.
-But I'm proud of the way we were able to stay patient and we got there in the end." - Maradona tribute - It all but secured the silverware for New Zealand, who have 11 points from four games.
+But I'm proud of the way we were able to stay patient and we got there in the end."
+It all but secured the silverware for New Zealand, who have 11 points from four games.

 Australia play Argentina next week and either side could feasibly edge them out, but it would take a bonus point win and by a huge margin given New Zealand's vastly superior points differential.